 The Road Less Traveled By

-However, when we consider what the Scriptures has to say about Christ's ministry, we find every word, pronoun and article carrying strategic purpose and placement.
+However, as I would ultimately find, when we consider what the Scriptures has to say about Christ's ministry, we find every word, pronoun and article carrying strategic purpose and placement.

 Take John 4 for example, where we find Christ intentionally reaching out to a woman at a well.
 Before the encounter takes place, we’re given comprehensive context with respect to setting, which connects back to John 3: